Are you considering Azure Virtual Desktop for your organization’s virtualization needs?

 The pricing gets more complicated due to the involvement of variable plans for different countries, regions, and continents and the nature (inbound or outbound) of data transfer.
 Azure users must choose the suitable Azure Region carefully or explore more cost-effective and transparent cloud services like V2 Cloud to dodge the impact of overburdened Azure Bandwidth costs.

 The premium versions are priced and offered separately from regular subscriptions.
-They come with a significant price tag that can burden your IT budget when combined for multiple users and extended over a period of time.
+They come with a significant price tag that can potentially strain your IT budget when combined for multiple users and extended over a period of time.

 Say a call center business wants to leverage virtual desktop infrastructure to facilitate its team of 100 employees.
-They decide to use Azure Virtual Desktop service to simplify IT maintenance.
-Their cloud configuration and cost breakdown is shared below.
+They decided to use Azure Virtual Desktop service to simplify IT maintenance.
+Their cloud configuration and cost breakdown are shared below.

 (for 100 users)